 Time Visions Comments

-The octagonal Dogfight presentation box contains the instruction manual plus paperwork for the 2-year International manufacturer's warranty.
+Reactor's unique and innovative "Second Life" packaging contains the instruction manual plus the 2 year manufacturer's warranty.
+These are located under the magnetic lid along with 2 extra bracelet links in case you happen to have a larger wrist size.
 We've included original photos and a video of the model we are selling.
 If you have ANY questions regarding this watch, please drop us an email for a quick response.

 |Bezel Material||Stainless Steel|